Search Google or Type a URL : What’s the Better Approach?

 What is Omnibox?

 The Omnibox is a search tool that lets users immediately enter a URL or do a Google search to access information online.
-Search Google or type a URL is another way to refer to it.
-For those who might not know how to utilize Google Search, this tool makes things simpler.
+Searching Google or typing a URL is another way to refer to it.
+This tool simplifies things for those who might not know how to utilize Google Search.

 Google Chrome’s Omnibox can answer queries and carry out mathematical operations.
-It is a useful tool for saving time while browsing particular websites or doing information searches.
+It is a useful tool for saving time while browsing particular websites or searching for information.

-The Omnibox display provides alternatives for both search phrases and web URLs as soon as the user starts entering.
+The Omnibox display provides alternatives for search phrases and web URLs when users enter.

 This feature helps users find information more quickly and avoids switching between numerous input fields, which saves time while searching for websites.